the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 You can use the [Azure Portal](https://azure.microsoft.com/en-gb/features/azure-portal/) to double check all of your resources have been deleted.
 It may take a few minutes to clear up, but nothing relating to your BinderHub should remain after this step.

+### 4. GitHub OAuth App <a name="td-step4"></a>

+If you enabled GitHub authentication on your BinderHub, don't forget to delete the OAuth Application in "Developer Settings" as well.

 ## Example config files <a name="exampleconfigs"></a>

 ### `secret.yaml` <a name="secret"></a>